|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 When Should I Call My Doctor?

-Your doctor will suggest a plan based on the severity of your symptoms.
-Treatment options may include the following:
+Your doctor will suggest a plan based on your specific needs.
+Treatment options include:

 Dietary and Lifestyle Changes